“Try Me Days" at Steamboat Art Museum

 The SAM Store is open Tuesday – Saturday, 11:00am – 5:00pm.

 What better way to grow as an artist or try a new medium than with a SAM workshop?
 We currently have three workshops scheduled in the coming months featuring guest artists/teachers that will be sure to push your creative boundaries.

 Space is limited, so be sure to register for these workshops today!
 Stay tuned as we continue to add more workshops to our 2023 schedule!

 Housed in the iconic First National Bank/Rehder Building (1905/1920) and on the National Registry of Historic Places, Steamboat Art Museum is located in the heart of downtown Steamboat Springs.
 Established in 2006, the museum presents rotating exhibitions of artwork by living masters whose work is relevant to the culture and heritage of the West.
 The Steamboat Art Museum is accessible to all, open to everyone and admission is free.

 The Steamboat Art Museum complies with the latest Routt County COVID-19 health guidelines.
-Masks are required and sanitation stations are throughout the museum.
-Visitor capacity is limited, allowing for easy social distancing.

 SAM would like to thank our major sponsor, YVEA’s Operation Round Up, and Steamboat Sotheby’s for support in the creation of this website.